WeblateOrg/weblate/docs/admin/deployments.rst

     cd
     HOME=/app/data/home hub clone octocat/Spoon-Knife

-The username passed for credentials must be the same than :setting:`GITHUB_USERNAME`.
+The username passed for credentials must be the same as :setting:`GITHUB_USERNAME`.

 .. seealso::